 If you visit during winter, you may be lucky enough to catch a glimpse of the Northern Lights.
 Rainfall is also quite common at this time of year.

 Driving tips in Inverness, , Forres, , and are not too far from the area.
 The city can be reached by cruise, with great connections to other regions in Scotland.
 Inverness is also accessible via Inverness Airport.
 The airport is located almost ten miles outside of the city centre.
 If you are arriving by hire car, you can reach the city on the A9, A82 and A96.

 Top attractions in InvernessHighland Aviation Museum can be found at 9 Dalcross Industrial Estate, by Inverness Airport.
 The museum commemorates and honours the illustrious history of flight and the machines related to aviation by featuring large numbers of different planes and more.
 The museum is highly recommended to all aviation enthusiasts and aspiring pilots.

 Inverness Castle sits on Castle Hill.
-It is a stunning reconstructed castle overlooking the River Ness with history dating back 1057.
-The castle currently serves as the city of Inverness' Sherriff Court and is not open to public.
-Visitors however are welcome to admire the majestic building's architecture and grounds.
+It is a stunning reconstructed castle overlooking the River Ness with a history dating back 1057.
+The castle currently serves as the city of Inverness' Sherriff Court and is not open to the public.
+Visitors, however, are welcome to admire the majestic building's architecture and grounds.

 Inverness Museum and Gallery lies within the Castle Wynd in Inverness.
 The museum and gallery's highlights include its large collection of archaeological findings, Highland weapons, Inverness silverware and a number of items related to the area's geological history.